<> <> <> <>

 Amidst the carnivore diet success stories, it's important to note that living solely on meat carries significant health risks.

-Firstly, eating a diet high in red meat has been strongly linked to chronic diseases like coronary heart disease and diabetes.
+Firstly, eating a diet high in red meat has been strongly linked to chronic diseases.

 Given that the Cancer Council recommends limiting red meat consumption (which includes beef, pork, lamb, kangaroo, and venison) to 455 grams (cooked) per week, it would be easy to go overboard while on an all-meat diet [5].

-Other animal products like processed meat, dairy and eggs also tend to be high in saturated fats, which can also increase your LDL cholesterol and risk of cardiovascular health issues [6].
+Other animal products like processed meat, dairy and eggs also tend to be high in saturated fats, which can also increase your LDL cholesterol and impact your heart health [6].

 Following such a highly restrictive diet can also put you at risk of developing nutrient deficiencies.